xot/ElectraOne/README.md

 ## What it does

-This Ableton Live MIDI Remote script allows you to control the parameters of the currently selected device in Ableton Live using the [Electra One](https://electra.one).
+This Ableton Live MIDI Remote script allows you to control the parameters of the currently selected device in Ableton Live using the [Electra One](https://electra.one), E1 for short.

-It can also be used to dump Electra One presets for Ableton Live devices with sensible default control assignments.
+It can also be used to dump E1 presets for Ableton Live devices with sensible default control assignments.

 Finally, it also manages a mixer preset to control the track mixers, returns, master mixer and transport of the current Live song.